sonata-nfv/tng-gtk-sp/README.md

 ```
 **Note:** See the [Configuration](#configuration) section below for other environment variables that can be used.

 Everything being fine, you'll have a server running on that session, on port `5000`.
-You can use it by using `curl`, like in:
+You can aesscc it by using `curl`, like in:

 ```shell
 $ curl <host name>:5000/